 A DIY Insulated Cooler Cover is a simple solution for extending the life of the ice in your cooler.
 This will allow you more time camping and less time going to buy ice.

 It is camping and barbecue season, which means that coolers and ice chests are working overtime to chill drinks and food.
-Hot or humid weather quickly melt the ice in your cooler.
+Hot or humid weather quickly melts the ice in your cooler.

 Our camping friends, Peggy and Paul, created an insulated cover for their cooler that kept their ice frozen much longer.
 We love this idea, so we made one for ourselves.